What Are HEIC Files? The Simple, Technical Guide

 Feature HEIC JPEG

-Typical Size (same quality) Smaller Larger
+Typical size (same quality) Smaller Larger

 Compatibility Best on Apple devices; mixed elsewhere Universal